bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 9. Added seek and destroy AI for the enemy
   1. Prevent AI from moving when it loses track of player (I intentionally want the AI to behave a little dumb)
+  2. Improve the AI a bit... noticed that the AI would stop following if the player shoots bullets to block the raycast and if enemies block each other
 10. Added bullet movement
 11. Added bullet message sending (for when it hits something)
 12. Added game controller pooling of projectiles to reduce CPU usage for spawning projectiles